tdewolff/minify/cmd/minify/README.md

       -o, --output string                    Output file or directory (must have trailing slash), leave blank to use stdout -r, --recursive                        Recursively minify directories
-          --svg-decimals int                 Number of decimals to preserve in numbers, -1 is all (default -1) --type string                      Filetype (eg. css), optional for input filenames --url string                       URL of file to enable URL minification -v, --verbose                          Verbose
+          --svg-decimals int                 Number of decimals to preserve in numbers, -1 is all (default -1) -s, --sync                             Copy all files to destination directory and minify when filetype matches --type string                      Filetype (eg. css), optional for input filenames --url string                       URL of file to enable URL minification -v, --verbose                          Verbose